bcelii/syllabus/README.md

 ##Quizzes

-There will be a quiz every week.
+There will be a quiz most weeks.
 I will drop the lowest quiz grade.
 There may be opportunities to earn back points on your quizzes throughout the semester, but for the most part the quizzes will not be difficult for anyone regularily attending class.

 ##Assignments